 Solution 3 – Use Rufus to create an installation media

 Many users prefer using Media Creation Tool for creating installation media.
-Although Media Creation Tool is simple and straightforward to use, sometimes problems can occur.
+Although it’s straightforward to use, sometimes problems can occur.
 Many users reported that Windows cannot find the Microsoft license software terms message occurred while using installation media created by Media Creation Tool.

 To fix this problem, users are suggesting to use a different application to create the installation media.
-Many users are suggesting to use Rufus so be sure to download it and try it.
+Many users are suggesting to download Rufus so be sure to try it.
 Bear in mind that this application is slightly more complex than Media Creation Tool, but you should be able to manage.

 A key difference between the two is that Rufus won’t download the ISO file on its own, so you’ll need to download it first from Microsoft’s website or by using the Media Creation Tool.
 After you download the ISO file, add it to Rufus and create the installation media.